Dog showing signs of stress and anxiety

 How do I know if my dog has anxiety?

-Look for panting without physical exertion, destructive behavior when alone, trembling, excessive barking, hiding, loss of appetite, and aggression.
-If these occur consistently rather than occasionally, anxiety rather than situational stress is likely.
+Look for panting without exertion, destructive behavior when alone, trembling, excessive barking, hiding, and loss of appetite.
+Consistent occurrence rather than occasional episodes suggests anxiety rather than situational stress.

 What helps a dog with anxiety?

-Consistent exercise, daily routine, desensitization training, a designated safe space, and calming supplements are the first line of treatment.
+Start with consistent exercise and daily routine.
+Add desensitization training, a designated safe space, and calming supplements.
 For severe cases, consult a veterinarian about medication options.

 Can dog anxiety go away on its own?